Planetary Systems CRN 17288 September 29, 2014

-Classes: Mondays, Wednesdays, and Fridays 10:00 to 10:50 in Room 100 Willamette Hall.
+Classes: Mondays, Wednesdays, and Fridays 09:00 to 09:50 in Room 207 Chapman Hall.

 Instructor: Roger Haydock(haydock@uoregon),

 Project: Because this is a four credit course meeting three hours per week, each student is required to plan, conduct and report on a quantitative determination of some astronomical quantity relevant to the course.
 Examples of the kind of observations appropriate for this project are measurement of positions at various times for the sun, moon, satellites, or planets.
 Other kinds of observations are possible, but should be discussed in advance with the Instructor.
-Examples of quantities to be determined in these projects are rotational tilt, orbital periods, or inclination of the orbits of the Earth, Moon, other planets, satellites, and so forth.
+Examples of quantities to be determined in these projects are rotational tilt, orbital periods, or orbital inclination of the Earth, Moon, other planets, satellites, and so forth.
 Again, other ideas are encouraged but should be discussed in advance with the Instructor.
 Data obtained other than by direct observation, for example data downloaded from the internet, is not acceptable.

 The grade for each project will be based on a written report which is due at the final exam.
-The report is limited to 1,000 words, but may also contain sketches, graphs, photographs, equations, and so forth.
+The report is limited to 1,000 words, but may contain sketches, graphs, photographs, equations, and so forth.
 Reports should be written so as to be understandable to other members of the class and should include an introduction to the project, a description of how the observations were made, the

 The total effort on the project should be about 3 hours per week, or a total of 30 hours for the course.